Stock market today: Wall Street climbs ahead of Big Tech profit reports and Fed meeting

 Companies so far this reporting season have not been getting as big a boost to their stock price as usual after topping analysts’ forecasts.

-Franklin Resources, an investment manager, fell 2.4% even though it reported stronger profit and revenue for the latest quarter than analysts expected.
+Franklin Resources, an investment manager, slipped 0.3% even though it reported stronger profit and revenue for the latest quarter than analysts expected.

 Archer Daniels Midland jumped 5.6% for the biggest gain in the S&P 500 to recover some of its sharp loss from last week, after it put its chief financial officer on leave and said it's investigating some of its accounting practices.
 In a message to employees on Friday, ADM CEO Juan Luciano said that “these sales do not materially affect our overall results.”